What to Know About Filing Form 1120-S for Your S Corp

 Schedule M-2

 The final section of the 1120-S is Schedule M-2, which is dedicated to reporting the accumulated adjustment accounts (AAA).
 Line 8 of this schedule tells you the corporation’s year-end AAA balance.
-This section is not always required to be filled out.
+This section is not always required.

 Is an S Corp the right structure for my business?